 - huddling while puffing out feathers

-When it comes to Vent Prolapse, there is no sign more telling than the visible protrusion of a hen’s distended oviduct falling through her vent.
+When it comes to Vent Prolapse, there is no sign more telling than the visible protrusion of a hen’s distended oviduct or internal organs falling through her vent.
 Vent Prolapse, also commonly referred to as “blowout,” tends to be visibly graphic and is not easily overlooked.

-Your hen will be in noticeable pain and may be hesitant to move around.
+Your affected birdwill be in noticeable pain and may be hesitant to move around.
 Additionally, your hen will be skittish and quick to avoid contact due to the sensitive nature of this painful issue.
 Prolapse Vent looks as if your hen’s insides are falling out of her.

 There is no mistaking in a prolapse vent, and once you see it, there will be no question that you have a serious issue on your hands.
 The tissue will be red and puffy, and it will look as if your hen has evacuated some of her internal tissues.